 The Internship Program is an alternative pathway to earning a California Teaching Credential that links a professional teacher preparation program with employment as a beginning teacher.
-Qualified individuals are authorized to teach through a California Multiple or Single Subject Intern Credential, valid for two years.
+Qualified individuals are authorized to teach through a California Education Specialist, Multiple Subject, or Single Subject Intern Credential, valid for two years.
 Through a partnership between the school district and the School of Education, interns complete a state-approved, CSU, Chico professional education program.

 Benefits for the credential student

 - The Internship Program allows candidates to find appropriate paid teaching positions and combine supervised teaching and completion of the teacher preparation courses with employment in a school district.

 - The Intern Credential authorizes up to two years of classroom teaching.

 - The University provides supervision and support for intern teachers and collaborates with school districts to form intern support teams that greatly enhance opportunities for teacher success.

 - Hiring interns can allow school districts to fill positions when credentialed teachers are not available.
 Interns hold temporary two-year credentials, not emergency permits, and have met subject matter competence requirements.